 - 3.1 All students are informed before they commence the course of the requirements to achieve satisfactory course progress and to complete the course within the agreed duration. - 3.2 All students are expected to take responsibility for their own learning and behaviour.
 Every student is expected to adhere to the requirements of the College with regard to submission of work, punctuality, academic progress and attendance at classes. - 3.3 All students are expected to complete their courses within the expected duration, as specified on the student's Confirmation of Enrolment.
-The expected duration of study specified in the overseas student's CoE can not exceed the CRICOS registered duration. - 3.4 Year 10 Students must satisfactorily complete the semester units in English, Mathematics, Science, Commerce, Health & PE, and IT to progress to Year 11 the following year. - 3.5 Year 11 students must satisfactorily complete a minimum of 6 units including English in Year 11 to be able to proceed to VCE Year 12 the following year. - 3.6 Year 12 VCE and VCAL students are required to successfully complete the required number of units stipulated by VCAA in order to meet the course requirements.
+The expected duration of study specified in the overseas student's CoE cannot exceed the CRICOS registered duration. - 3.4 Year 10 Students must satisfactorily complete the semester units in English, Mathematics, Science, Commerce, Health and PE, and IT to progress to Year 11 the following year. - 3.5 Year 11 students must satisfactorily complete a minimum of 6 units including English in Year 11 to be able to proceed to Year 12 the following year. - 3.6 Year 12 Victorian Certificate of Education (VCE) or the Victorian Certificate of Education Vocational Major (VCE VM) students are required to successfully complete the required number of units stipulated by VCAA in order to meet the course requirements.